Dimer Models and Conformal Structures: Introduction

-In this paper we study geometric properties associated to general (bipartite) dimer models and their asymptotic limit configurations.
+The theme of this paper are the geometric properties associated to general (bipartite) dimer models and their asymptotic limit configurations.
 Particular special cases, widely studied in literature, include for instance the random tilings by lozenges, and weighted or unweighted domino tilings.
-In this work, our purpose is to present a new systematic and uniform approach to the geometry of their arctic boundaries, such as those in Figure \ref{fig.first}.
-This will show, for instance, that the geometry of simply connected limit domains is universal and independent of the particular dimer model.
+Our purpose is to present a new systematic and uniform approach to the geometry of their arctic boundaries, such as those in Figure \ref{fig.first}.
+This will show, for instance, that the geometry of simply connected limit domains with such boundaries is universal and independent of the particular dimer model.

 { \em Dimer models} are certain two dimensional random lattice models in statistical physics.
 More precisely, consider perfect matchings on finite subgraphs $G=(V,E)$ of an infinite bipartite and doubly periodic planar graph.
 Here $V$ denotes the vertex set of $G$ and $E$ denotes its edge set.
 A perfect matching of a graph $G$ is a choice of edges that covers of all the vertices of the graph exactly once.
 On the set of all perfect matchings $\mathscr{M}_G$ of a graph $G$ one then associates a Gibbs probability measure $\mu$ defined by